msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

          - `APIurl` (URI) complete (like "/v2.0/cloud/scene/rule?space_id=123456789")
          - `body` (JSON)  with required parameters (like {"properties":{"switch_1":false}} )
      - Output:
-         - A msg for `global.tuyastatus.openapi` logging, having as `value` the result from OpenAPI (a JSON structure).
+         - A msg for `global.tuyastatus.openapi` logging, having as `value` the result from OpenAPI (a JSON structure),
-         - Or an error message.
+         - or an error message.

 - **APIstatus** pseudoDP: uses the Tuya API 'query_properties', is a replacement for "GET schema".
 Using this API has the advantage that the API result includes also the DPs.
      - Input: none
      - Output:
          - A msg for `global.tuyastatus.openapi` logging, having as `value` the result (JSON),
-         - A msg for `global.tuyastatus.device` logging, having the read DP:values.
+         - A msg for `global.tuyastatus.device` logging, having the read DP:values,
          - or an error msg.

 - **APIinstruction** pseudoDP: uses the Tuya API 'send_properties', is a replacement for "MULTIPLE SET":
      - Input:
-        - An object with couples (code:value) required by OpenAPI and a DP map required by log.
+        - An object with couples (code:value) required by OpenAPI.
      - Output:
         - A msg for `global.tuyastatus.openapi` logging, having as 'value' the result,
-        - A msg for `global.tuyastatus.device` logging (echo), having the sent DP:values.
         - or an error msg.

 **global.alldevice update**